City of Toronto v. Attorney General of Ontario

 (Ontario) (Civil) (By Leave)

-Constitutional law - Freedom of expression (s.
-2(b)), Elections, Evidence, Fresh evidence - Constitutional law - Canadian Charter of Rights and Freedoms - Freedom of Expression - Elections - Effective representation - Better Local Government Act, 2018, S.O.
+Constitutional law - Canadian Charter of Rights and Freedoms - Freedom of Expression - Elections - Effective representation - Better Local Government Act, 2018, S.O.
 2018, c.
 11, alters number of wards and ward boundaries in City of Toronto during municipal election - Amendments to Regulations under the Education Act, R.S.O.
 1990, c.
 E.2, require school board to realign ward boundaries to same ward structure during trustee election - Whether s.
 2(b) of the Charter of Rights and Freedoms protects the expression of electoral participants from substantial mid-election changes to the election framework and rules - Whether impugned legislation violates right to freedom of expression by effectively nullifying political speech of candidates and voters in municipal and school board elections - Whether unwritten constitutional principle of democracy can be used as basis for striking down provisions - Whether municipal electors given a vote in a democratic election are entitled to effective representation - Whether infringements are justified under s.
-1 of the Charter?.
+1 of the Charter?

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.